22 Aug EngageMedia Ventures Into Thailand, Sprouting Projects And Partnerships

 The first was held with activists, video makers, and journalists.
 I introduced them to EngageMedia, and went on to conduct sessions on video distribution and online subtitling.
 A rather interesting video called Witch Hunt Online, on the control of and threats on the Internet in Thailand was subtitled into English.
 I’d recommend everyone to watch it.

 The second workshop was held with workers from the Try Arm workers cooperative and fair trade fashion company.
 The company was started by ex-workers who were retrenched by Triumph International.
-They found the workshop to be of great interest, and feel encouraged to produce more videos, and share the skills they learnt with their colleagues.
+They found the workshop to be of great interest, and feel encouraged to produce more videos, and share the skills they learned with their colleagues.

 The online subtitling session there was also very interesting, as videos that were transcribed into Thai at the first workshop were translated into Burmese.
 An example of such a translated video is available here.